 Learning about the culture and diversity of different countries is fun and important for children.

-From the incredible man-made Machu Picchu to the diverse natural landscape and traditional food, we've boiled it down to 29 fun facts about Peru for you and your children to discover.
+From the incredible man-made Machu Picchu to the diverse natural landscape of impressive lakes and mountains and traditional food, we've boiled it down to 29 fun facts about Peru for you and your children to discover.

 Fast Facts About Peru

 Here are some quick general knowledge fun facts about Peru so you can get to know the basic information about this wonderful country.

 1) The capital city of Peru is called Lima.
 268,352 people live here.
 The overall population of the country is 31,331.

 2) Peru is the third-largest country in South America, coming in after Brazil and Argentina.
 It measures at 1,285,216 square kilometres.

 3) There are three official languages of Peru: Spanish, Quechua and Amaya.
 It is also believed that the indigenous tribes living in the Amazon jungle speak about 13 different languages between them.

 4) The money used in Peru is called Sol.
 One sol is equal to 0.22 pound sterling.

 Machu Picchu Facts

 Believed to have been built in the 1400s, this new wonder of the world has an extremely rich history and a great cultural connection to Peru.
 Here are six fun facts about the iconic Machu Picchu.